packleader206/Bamazon/README.md

 <strong>MySQL Database Setup:</strong>

 Once you have MySQL installed, you will need to create the Bamazon database with the SQL code found here in the <a href="https://github.com/packleader206/Bamazon/blob/master/bamazon.sql">bamazon.sql</a> file.
 Run this code inside your MySQL client to create the database.
-If you do not already have a mySQL client, you can <a href="https://dev.mysql.com/downloads/workbench/">download MySQL Workench here</a>.
+If you do not already have a mySQL client, you can <a href="https://dev.mysql.com/downloads/workbench/">download MySQL Workbench here</a>.

 <strong>Once you have the Bamazon database set up, run the following commands at your command prompt:</strong>